-- Add the coconut milk, sweetener, vanilla, pepper, cardamom, cinnamon, cloves, ginger, and anise (if using).
+- Add the coconut milk, sweetener, vanilla, pepper, salt, turmeric, cardamom, cinnamon, cloves, ginger, and anise (if using).
 Stir and bring to boiling.
 Remove from the heat, cover, and let steep for 3 minutes.
 Strain and enjoy!

 - Chocolate Chai: Add 1 tablespoon of pure cacao powder and 1 tablespoon more sweetener.

 - Iced Chai Latte: Serve over ice cubes.

 - Chai Frappé: Blend in any style blender with ice.